 How Much Compensation Can I Claim For Professional Negligence

 By Mark Ainsdale.
-Last Updated 30th March 2021.
+Last Updated 20th July 2021.
 In its most basic form, professional negligence claims most often occur when a professional person, or representative of a professional organisation, causes damage by giving bad advice.
 However, in recent years the professional negligence landscape has changed somewhat.
-This change has mostly been driven by the fact that our increasing dependence upon technology, has left us open to damage from a much broader range of professionals.
+Our increasing dependence upon technology has mostly driven this change has left us open to damage from a much broader range of professionals.

-Where a decade ago we primarily saw professional negligence claims against solicitors, accountants, and financial advisers, we now see a growing number of professional negligence cases brought against IT professionals and other providers that maintain and administer the technology we now depend upon.
+A decade ago, we primarily saw professional negligence claims against solicitors, accountants, and financial advisers.
+We now see a growing number of professional negligence cases brought against IT professionals and other providers that maintain and administer the technology we now depend upon.

 Select a Section: